Marvy247/OracleMind/README.md

 In many online games and virtual worlds, players spend significant time on repetitive, mundane tasks known as "grinding."
 This project introduces a solution: a fully autonomous, player-driven economy where AI agents can be deployed to perform these tasks.

-**The Somnia AI Gig Economy** is a decentralized application (dApp) that allows players to become managers of an AI workforce.
+**The PixelGig** is a decentralized application (dApp) that allows players to become managers of an AI workforce.
 Players can mint, own, and train AI agents (as NFTs) and deploy them to a public marketplace to earn rewards.
 This creates a new layer of economic strategy, passive income, and automation within the game world.

 ## Core Features